Cuzcatlan: Political organization

 The Lordship did not form a unified political system and were at first independent, and were obligated to pay tribute/taxes to the polity of Cuzcatán although the four Pipil tribes became a loose confederation, unifying in times of war or natural disasters.
 With time, they were all annexed by the chiefdom of Cuzcatán, today the modern city of Antiguo Cuscatlan a city and municipality that is part of the San Salvador Metropolitan Area (AMSS).

 Confederacy

 The leader of Cuzcatan was the head of state; below him the state elders and priests who advised the ruling family; then a caste of commoners.
 Upon the death of a Lord, the succession was hereditary starting with the eldest son and so on.
 In case there were no sons available, the closest male family member was chosen by the counsel of elders and priests.

 At the time of the Spanish conquest, Cuzcatan had developed into a powerful state that maintained a strong standing army.
 It had successfully resisted Mayan invasions and was the strongest military force in the region.

-Lords of Cuzcatan
+Lords of Cuzcatlan

-There were many Lords of Cuzcatan; most have been forgotten with time, but historical writings by Spanish chroniclers, including Domingo Juarros, mention some that may have existed:
+There were many Lords of Cuzcatlan; most have been forgotten with time, but historical writings by Spanish chroniclers, including Domingo Juarros, mention some that may have existed: